Xaitan80/Project-x/README.md

 # Project-x
+Added more AWS sites, and during the event on october 18, i got to see the site work!
 Just my dumb stuff
 This should create a dashboard with status information for the largest CSP's.
 Starting with AWS and its europe-north-1 DC and GCP europe-north2 region.